A complete guide to Slite pricing in 2026

 Kenneth Pangan

-This guide will walk you through Slite’s pricing for 2025, take a look at its main features, and explore a more modern, AI-powered way to manage knowledge that works with the tools you already have, instead of asking you to replace them.
+This guide will walk you through Slite’s pricing for 2026, take a look at its main features, and explore a modern, AI-powered way to manage knowledge that works with the tools you already have, instead of asking you to replace them.

 What is Slite?

 Think of Slite as a collaborative knowledge base, kind of like an internal wiki for your company.
-It’s designed to be the one central spot for all your important info, whether that’s onboarding guides, project plans, company policies, or meeting notes.
+It’s designed to be a central spot for your important info, whether that’s onboarding guides, project plans, company policies, or meeting notes.

 Its big draw is a clean, simple design and editing features that make it easy for multiple people to work on a document at once.
-The whole idea is to get you out of those messy, scattered Google Docs or chaotic Notion pages and into a single source of truth.
-It’s particularly popular with remote or hybrid teams, startups, and any growing business trying to get its house in order.
+The idea is to move out of scattered documents or chaotic pages and into a structured source of truth.
+It’s popular with remote or hybrid teams, startups, and growing businesses trying to organize their documentation.

 A complete breakdown of Slite pricing